Melissa Scott – Third Grade Teacher

 She says, “Students will love to learn if you love to learn and show them how exciting and intriguing new knowledge can be.
 You are on the educational journey together.”

-Melissa holds a B.A. in Environmental Studies from Hobart and William Smith Colleges where she also minored in Dance.
-After graduating from college, traveling, exploring options and working in environmental and political nonprofits, Melissa realized that the best way that she could create a positive change in her world would be to return to working with children.
+Melissa holds a B.A. in Environmental Studies from Hobart and William Smith Colleges where she also minored in dance.
+After graduating from college, she traveled, explored her options and worked in environmental and political nonprofits.
+Melissa realized that the best way that she could create a positive change in her world would be to return to working with children.
 In her mind, this was as “grassroots” as she could get!
 She returned to the East Coast and earned a Master of Arts in Teaching from Brown University.

-In her spare time, Melissa can be found with her husband and young son, reading, cooking, or enjoying the outdoors.
-When she gets some alone time Melissa enjoys practicing yoga.
+In her spare time, Melissa can be found with her husband and son, reading, cooking, or enjoying the outdoors.
+When she gets some alone time, Melissa enjoys practicing yoga.

 You can reach her at: Melissa.Scott@rainbowlearning.org